 Without sustainable access to safe drinking water and sanitation, the well-being of the human race is threatened, particularly in developing countries.
 As the world population increases, so does the demand for water.
 The technologies exist to rectify the water crisis, but progress is hampered by the lack of infrastructural investment by both the private and public sectors.
 Decision-makers at all levels must be involved to ensure the lives and dignity of the millions who depend on the rest of the world to intervene on their behalf.

-With the theme Achieving Health Outcomes for WASH, this symposium will focus on food safety, public health nursing, sustainable development, waste management, cultural and societal impacts on health and educating communities on the importance of improving access to clean water, sanitation and hygiene.
+With the theme Public Health and WASH, this symposium will focus on food safety, public health nursing, sustainable development, waste management, cultural and societal impacts on health and educating communities on the importance of improving access to clean water, sanitation and hygiene.
 It is hoped that today’s water crisis can be met with viable global solutions.

-Final submissions of 250 words in English are due by Friday, March 8, 2019.
+Submissions of 250 words in English are due by Friday, November 1, 2019.
 Click on the button below to submit your proposal today!

 WASH 2019 Streams